Automorphisms of pointless surfaces: Del Pezzo surfaces

 Given a finite field extension $\KK \subset \LL$ and a scheme $Y$ over $\LL$ denote by $R_{\LL/\KK} Y$ its Weil restriction of scalars.
 Recall that $R_{\LL/\KK} Y$ is a scheme over $\KK$ which represents the functor sending a $\KK$-scheme $X$ to the set of morphisms $X_\LL= X \times \Spec \LL \to Y$ over $\LL$.
 In other words, the functor $R_{\LL/\KK}$ from the category of schemes over $\LL$ to the category of schemes over $\KK$ is right adjoint to the fiber product with $ \Spec \LL$ (that is, to the functor of extension of scalars to~$\LL$).

-Assertion~(i) of the following lemma is borrowed from (the proof of) \cite[Proposition~5.2]{CTKM08}.
+The first assertion of the following lemma is borrowed from the proof of \cite[Proposition~5.2]{CTKM08}.

 \begin{lemma} Let $\KK$ be a field, and let $X$ be a del Pezzo surface of degree $K_X^2=8$ of product type over $\KK$.
 The following assertions hold. \begin{itemize} \item[(i)] The surface $X$ is isomorphic either to the product $C\times C'$ of two conics over~$\KK$, or to $R_{\LL/\KK} Q$, where $\LL \supset \KK$ is a separable quadratic extension of $\KK$ and $ Q$ is a conic over $\LL$.
+In the former case one has $\Pic(X)\cong\Z\oplus\Z$, while in the latter case~\mbox{$\Pic(X)\cong\Z$}.
+Furthermore, in the former case the (non-ordered) pair of conics~\mbox{$\{C,C'\}$} is uniquely determined by~$X$; in the latter case the extension~\mbox{$\LL \supset \KK$} and the conic~$Q$ are uniquely determined by~$X$ up conjugation by the Galois group~\mbox{$\Gal(\LL/\KK)$}.